-Igor Lipinski earned his Bachelor’s and Master’s degrees in Piano Performance, Literature and Musical Arts at the Eastman School of Music, University of Rochester where he studied piano under the tutelage of Prof. Douglas Humpherys.
-As a teaching assistant of Prof. Vincent Lenti and Prof. Tony Caramia, Lipinski received Eastman’s TA Prize for Excellence in Teaching.
-In Fall of 2012, Lipinski became a Teaching Assistant and he’s pursuing his Doctorate of Musical Arts in Piano Performance at Northwestern University with Prof. Alan Chow.
+Lipinski earned his Bachelor’s and Master’s degrees in Piano Performance, Literature and Musical Arts at the Eastman School of Music, University of Rochester where he studied piano under the tutelage of Prof. Douglas Humpherys.
+As a teaching assistant of Prof. Vincent Lenti and Prof. Tony Caramia, he received Eastman’s TA Prize for Excellence in Teaching.
+Since Fall of 2012, Lipinski works as a Teaching Assistant while pursuing his Doctorate of Musical Arts in Piano Performance at Northwestern University with Prof. Alan Chow.